Outdoor Boiler heat exchangers

 Plate heat exchangers are also used to transfer heat from boiler water to in-floor heating systems, to boiler systems that use baseboard radiant heaters, and to industrial hot water systems such as dairies.

-Plate heat exchangers come in different sizes based on the application, but typically range from 20 plates to 100 plates.
+Our brazed plate heat exchangers come in different sizes based on the application, but typically range from 20 plates to 100 plates.

 Plate Heat Exchanger Capacity Chart